 We welcome homeschooling families to become part of our school community.
 At Emerald Heights Academy, we know that educating the leaders of tomorrow starts today.
 Working in partnership with parents, we strive to develop the whole person by fostering virtue, maturity, integrity, and the ability to give of oneself in service to others in imitation of Christ.
 Small class sizes, personal attention in a warm, welcoming environment and academic excellence in the Catholic tradition are hallmarks of an Emerald Heights Academy education.
 HEP gives homeschooling students the opportunity to join our full-time EHA students in classes every Tuesday and Thursday afternoons.
-HEP course offerings include art, choir, literature/poetry, physical education (PE) and Spanish, and are open to kindergarten through middle school students.
+HEP course offerings include art, choir, literature/poetry, physical education (PE) and Spanish, and are open to kindergarten through 8th grade students.
 The full afternoon program offers homeschooled students the option of joining us for lunch (11:30 AM) and recess (12:00 PM) prior to class start time (12:30 PM).
 This allows for social time and exercise prior to beginning formal classes.
 Student are dismissed from class at 3:15 PM.

 *For families that may prefer to choose classes “a la carte” (i.e. one, two or three classes rather than the complete program), please contact the school.